onkichoi/onkichoi.github.io/_portfolio/project1.md

 ---
-title: Project Threads
+title: King’s e-Portfolio
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle: Technical training materials
-image: assets/img/portfolio/01-full.jpg
+image: assets/img/portfolio/kings_ep.png
-alt: Shirts on a hanger
+alt: Keep Exploring

 caption:
-  title: Threads
+  title: King’s e-Portfolio
-  subtitle: Illustration
+  subtitle: Technical training materials
-  thumbnail: assets/img/portfolio/01-thumbnail.jpg
+  thumbnail: assets/img/portfolio/kings_ep.png
 ---
-Use this area to describe your project. **Markdown** supported.
-This entry (project1.md) uses links for the image sources.
-All other projects in the portfolio use local images.
-Both work just fine!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+King’s e-Portfolio is an online system for students in the Faculty of Dentistry, Oral & Craniofacial Sciences of King's College London to track their clinical practice experience and internships.
+Students provide information that is reviewed by peers and course teachers.
+I created a training video and written instructions to help students use the system.

 {:.list-inline}
-- Date: January 2017
+- Date: June 2021
-- Client: Threads
-- Category: Illustration